Workspace Mode

 To plan and implement a feature that spans multiple repos:

-/sniper-workspace feature "Add real-time notification support"This runs a 5-phase process:
+sniper workspace feature "Add real-time notification support"This runs a 5-phase process:

 Phase 1: Scoping